hcilab/wams/README.md

 imgsrc|''|Define the image source of the item.

 Items with no `imgsrc` defined will currently be present in the system, but not drawn.

+### update(object, data)
+Updates the object with the given data, then announces the changes to all clients. `object` can be either an item or a viewer.